yllvar/Tradeplus-Ai/README.md

 ## 🌟 AI-Powered Trading Assistant

-TradePlus AI is a modern, cross-platform trading assistant that combines DeepSeek AI's intelligence with trading capabilities.
+TradePlus AI is a cross-platform trading assistant that combines AI SDK intelligence with trading capabilities.
 Built with React Native and Expo, it provides a seamless experience for traders across mobile and web platforms with real-time market data and AI-powered insights.

 ### ✨ Features